Lesson 2 - Create a Simple Unbound Chart

 The ASP.NET Chart Control automatically detects the data type of series arguments.
-This means that you don't need to specify the SeriesBase.ArgumentScaleType property before providing data for a chart, because it is set to Auto by default.
-Make sure the SeriesBase.ValueScaleType property’s default value meets your requirements, or you may need to select another value scale type (e.g., when an argument type is recognized as numeric and you require a qualitative scale).
+This means that you do not need to specify the SeriesBase.ArgumentScaleType property before providing data for a chart, because it is set to Auto by default.
+Ensure that the SeriesBase.ValueScaleType property’s default value (Numerical) meets your requirements.
+Otherwise, you may need to select another value scale type (e.g., the default argument type is Numerical, but you require a Qualitative scale type).

 You can set the ValueScaleType property in the Properties tab.